Department of Chemical and Biological Engineering

 Chemical Engineering Program

-The Bachelor of Science in chemical engineering is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, which combines the science of chemistry with the discipline of engineering in order to solve problems and to increase process efficiency.
+The Bachelor of Science in chemical engineering is accredited by the Engineering Accreditation Commission of ABET, which combines the science of chemistry with the discipline of engineering in order to solve problems and increase process efficiency.
 One of the most attractive aspects of a chemical engineering future is the variety of work available.
-The Chemical Engineering Program is a blend of physics, chemistry, and mathematics; thus, a chemical engineer possesses a versatility that gives them many opportunities for employment in fields such as energy systems, pulp and paper, environmental engineering, food products, nuclear power, petroleum and petrochemicals, semiconductors, synthetic fuels, radioisotope applications, plastics and polymers, pharmaceuticals, education, biomedical engineering, computer applications, alternate energy sources, steel, nanotechnology, and textiles.
+The chemical engineering program is a blend of physics, chemistry, and mathematics; thus, a chemical engineer possesses a versatility that gives them many opportunities for employment in fields such as energy systems, pulp and paper, environmental engineering, food products, nuclear power, petroleum and petrochemicals, semiconductors, synthetic fuels, radioisotope applications, plastics and polymers, pharmaceuticals, education, biomedical engineering, computer applications, alternate energy sources, steel, nanotechnology, and textiles.
 A chemical engineer can choose work in research and development, design and construction, operations, management, teaching, or technical sales.

 Biological Engineering Program

-The Biological Engineering Program offers courses in biology, chemistry, mathematics, and physics that prepare students for more advanced courses in biotransport processes, bio-based products, bioenergy, biomedical engineering, bioprocessing, and sustainability.
+The biological engineering program offers courses in biology, chemistry, mathematics, and physics that prepare students for more advanced courses in biotransport processes, bio-based products, bioenergy, biomedical engineering, bioprocessing, and sustainability.
 Much of our students’ education takes place in labs: making discoveries about renewable energy in the advanced biofuel lab, designing controls and instruments in the power lab, analyzing medical images in the neurophysiology lab, and operating bioreactors in cell and tissue engineering lab.

-The graduate program is offered in biological engineering with specialization in bio-based products, biofuels, biomaterials, bioprocessing, biotechnology, cell/tissue engineering, climate modeling, environmental impact assessment, gene/drug delivery, liquid plasma technology, nanotechnology, neural imaging, precision agriculture, wastewater treatment, and water management.
+Graduate programs are offered in biological engineering with specialization in bio-based products, biofuels, biomaterials, bioprocessing, biotechnology, cell/tissue engineering, climate modeling, environmental impact assessment, gene/drug delivery, liquid plasma technology, nanotechnology, neural imaging, precision agriculture, wastewater treatment, and water management.
 The graduate degrees offered in biological engineering are Master of Science (M.S.) with a thesis, Master of Engineering (M.Engr.) with a non-thesis, and Doctor of Philosophy (Ph.D.).
 Prospective students should have the equivalent of a B.S. degree in engineering and science.

-BE 142 Introduction to Biological Engineering (2 credits)
+BE 1420 Introduction to Biological Engineering (2 credits)

-BE 204 (s) Special Topics (1-16 credits)
+BE 2040 (s) Special Topics (1-16 credits, max 99)

 Credit arranged

-BE 242 Biological Engineering Analysis and Design (3 credits)
+BE 2420 Biological Engineering Analysis and Design (3 credits)

 Methods of analyzing and solving engineering problems; introduction to elements of biological engineering design; use of computers in engineering problem solving.

-Prereqs: MATH 170
+Prereqs: MATH 1170

-Coreqs: MATH 175
+Coreqs: MATH 1750

-BE 299 (s) Directed Study (1-16 credits)
+BE 2990 (s) Directed Study (1-16 credits, max 99)

 Credit arranged

-BE 341 Electronics in Biological Engineering (3 credits)
+BE 3410 Electronics in Biological Engineering (3 credits)

 This course will give students an understanding of electrical systems and electronics applied to biological engineering.
 It covers analysis of DC and polyphase AC circuits, basic electronics such as diode, transistor, up to op-amp, characteristics and selection of various types of electric motors, and control of motors using microcontroller.
 Two 1-hour lectures and one 3-hour lab per week.
 Typically Offered: Spring.

-BE 361 Biotransport Processes (3 credits)
+BE 3610 Biotransport Processes (3 credits)

 The course will familiarize students with transport phenomena processes involved in bio-related fields spanning from agricultural to environmental and medical to pharmaceutical.
 Typically Offered: Varies.

-Prereqs: ENGR 335
+Prereqs: ENGR 3350

-Coreqs: ENGR 320
+Coreqs: ENGR 3200

-BE 398 (s) Engineering Cooperative Internship (1-16 credits)
+BE 3980 (s) Engineering Cooperative Internship (1-16 credits, max 99)

 Prereqs: Permission

-BE 404 (s) Special Topics (1-16 credits)
+BE 4040 (s) Special Topics (1-16 credits, max 99)

 Credit arranged

-BE 411 Energy and Environmental Auditing (3 credits)
+BE 4110 Energy and Environmental Auditing (3 credits)

-Joint-listed with BE 511
+Joint-listed with BE 5110

 This course provides an understanding of energy usage, energy management, and impact of industrial processes on environment.
 The course covers instrumentation for measuring energy and emissions, diagnostics for energy wastage, environmental life cycle analysis, assessment tools, and writing recommendations.
 The graduate version of the course includes a case study and in-depth analysis of uncommon energy saving recommendations.

-BE 421 Image Processing and Computer Vision (3 credits)
+BE 4210 Image Processing and Computer Vision (3 credits)

-Joint-listed with BE 521
+Joint-listed with BE 5210

 Fundamentals of digital image processing, analysis, feature recognition, and computer vision applied to areas of Biological Engineering including agricultural, environmental and biomedical applications.
 This course covers camera model, digital image processing and image analysis techniques for computer vision.
 Additional project components required for graduate credit.

-BE 422 Tissue Biomechanics (3 credits)
+BE 4220 Tissue Biomechanics (3 credits)

-Joint-listed with BE 522
+Joint-listed with BE 5220

 This course explores the structure and mechanical properties of hard and soft tissues.
 The main focus will be on musculoskeletal tissues and may include topics in bone, skin, cartilage, muscle, tendon and ligament.
 Structure-function relationships at a range of anatomical levels, from the cell to the whole tissue, will be examined.
 Journal articles will be used to discuss current research in tissue biomechanics.
 Additional projects/assignments are required for graduate credit.
 Recommended Preparation: Mechanics of Materials